Abdulwafa31094/tic-tac-toe/README.md

 # Tic-Tac-Toe
 Demo : https://abdulwafa31094.github.io/tic-tac-toe/
 # Description
-* This is the simple javascript game in which two player will play the game.
+* This is the simple React game in which two player will play the game.
 In this either X or O can win.

 # Prerequisite
 * HTML